 Furthermore, in reference to RACCs, the FDA tells manufacturers that when preparing their “serving size” label information that the RACC research and reporting represents “guidances”, but “not requirements”.

-Here are some of the changes you will see on the new labels (there are many more):
+Here are some of the changes you will see on the new labels now in use (there are many more):

 - Modifications and changes of serving sizes in certain product categories were made in response to manufacturer requests.